MetaMask/metamask-docs/wallet/how-to/discover-multiple-wallets.md

 ---
-description: Add support for EIP-6963 to discover multiple wallets.
+description: Use an alternative discovery mechanism for multiple wallets.
 sidebar_position: 10
 ---